cossio/AdvRBMs.jl/README.md

 # Paper

 This repository hosts code accompanying the paper. https://arxiv.org/abs/2206.11600.
+If you use this code, please cite:

+* Fernandez-de-Cossio-Diaz, Jorge, Simona Cocco, and Remi Monasson.
+"Disentangling representations in Restricted Boltzmann Machines without adversaries." arXiv preprint arXiv:2206.11600 (2022)